KBSoftwareApS/BiD-APK/README.md

 ## 1. Master Folder
 - **Folder Name:** `master`
 - **Purpose:** This folder contains the APK files that are linked to the production environment.
-These APKs represent stable, fully tested versions that are automatically deployed to clients through the app.
+These APKs represent stable, fully tested versions that are automatically deployed to clients through BiD.
 - **Usage:** The application is configured via `appsettings.json` to automatically use the APKs from this folder in production environments.

 ## 2. Demo Folder